iravasen/QCanalysis/README.md

 ./startanalysis.sh
 ```
 Then you need to follow the instructions that appear on the terminal window.
 The workflow is described in the following. **Remember that you can exit the program with Ctrl+c at any moment**.

+### Software update
+Everytime you run the script *startanalysis.sh*, a pull of this repository is done automatically.
+In case you performed local modifications (as for the Makefile), they will be kept (stash).

 ### Choose what to do (main menu)
 When starting the script, it will load automatically the QualityControl modules.
 After this, a first menu will appear on the terminal allowing the choice of the following options: